 Hello friends!
 My name is Sarah and I blog at Little Red Brick House about ways to take charge of your home with creative DIYs and decorating!
 You may remember me from my last post on how to make a functioning roman shade.
 I’m so glad to be back here sharing another fun project!

-When I saw the inspiration for this project at Target, I knew I had to have it.
+When I saw the inspiration for this project at Target (sorry the inspo lamp is no longer sold, that means you definitely have to build this one!), I knew I had to have it.
 I liked that it was a twist on the usual tripod lamp.
 And saving money by DIYing it is another bonus!